-&lt;sup>2 The "advanced machines" are the CMs for up-swing instability phenomena, while for backswing phenomena they become NMs.
+2 The "advanced machines" are the CMs for upswing instability phenomena, while for backswing phenomena they become NMs.

-Figure 8-2.
-Corresponding OMIB swing curves.
-Adapted from (Ruiz-Vega, 2002)
+Fig. 5.2 Corresponding OMIB swing curves. a Unstable case. b Stable case.
+(Adapted from Ruiz-Vega 2002)

-Figure 8-3.
-Corresponding OMIB δ-P curves.
-Adapted from (Ruiz-Vega, 2002)
+Fig. 5.3 Corresponding OMIB δ -P curves. a Unstable case. b Stable case.
+(Adapted from Ruiz-Vega 2002)

-2.3 Salient Parameters and Properties
+5.2.3 Salient Parameters and Properties

-- 1. Calculation of stability margins, identification of the critical machines and assessment of their degree of criticality (or participation to the instability phenomena) are parameters of paramount importance. - 2.
-The "time to instability", tu, is another important factor.
-It indicates the speed of loss of synchronism, and measures its severity. - 3.
-Under very unstable conditions, it may happen that the standard margin does not exist, because the OMIB Pm and Pe curves do not intersect (there is no post-fault equilibrium solution).
-A convenient substitute is the "minimum distance" between post-fault Pm and Pe curves.
-Figures 8-4 illustrate this surrogate margin under particularly stressed conditions (Ruiz-Vega et al., 2003).
+- Calculation of stability margins, identification of the critical machines, and assessment of their degree of criticality (or participation to the instability phenomena) are parameters of paramount importance. - 2.
+The "time to instability," t_u , is another important factor.
+It indicates the speed of loss of synchronism and measures its severity. - 3.
+Under very unstable conditions, it may happen that the standard margin does not exist, because the OMIB $P{\rm m}$ and $P{\rm e}$ curves do not intersect (there is no postfault equilibrium solution).
+A convenient substitute is the "minimum distance" between post-fault $P{\rm m}$ and $P{\rm e}$ curves.
+Figure 5.4 illustrates this surrogate margin under particularly stressed conditions Ruiz-Vega and Pavella 2003.
 Note that here the surrogate to the "time to instability" is the time to reach this minimum distance and to stop the simulation.
-To simplify, we will still denote it "tu". - 4.
-A very interesting general property of the instability margins (standard as well as surrogate ones) is that they often vary quasi-linearly with the stability conditions (Pavella et al., 2000a).
-Figures 8-5 illustrate the margin variation with the total generation power of the group of critical machines, $P_C$ .
-The proposed control techniques benefit considerably from this property.
+To simplify, we will still denote it " t{μ} ".